-If you have recently been convicted of driving while intoxicated (DWI) in New Jersey, or if you are experiencing any of the long-term consequences that a DWI can have with regard to finding employment or managing your finances, you may be wondering what opportunities are available for challenging your DWI conviction.
-While DWI convictions are not eligible for expungement in New Jersey, there are other options available, and attorney Scott A. Gorman can help you understand if you may be eligible to file an appeal or seek post-conviction relief.
+If you have recently been convicted of driving under the influence (DUI) in New Jersey, or if you are experiencing any of the long-term consequences that a DUI can have with regard to finding employment or managing your finances, you may be wondering what opportunities are available for challenging your DWI conviction.
+While DWI convictions are not eligible for expungement in New Jersey, there are other options available.
+Morristown DUI defense attorney Scott A. Gorman can help you understand if you may be eligible to file an appeal or seek post-conviction relief.

 DUIs are Not Eligible for Expungement in New Jersey

 Since a DWI is not a criminal offense, most people are surprised to learn that DWI convictions are not eligible for expungement in New Jersey.
 With an expungement, after a certain period of time has passed, you can have your record wiped clean without needing to challenge the validity of your conviction.
-Unfortunately, New Jersey’s expungement law only applies to indictable criminal offenses; and, since a DWI is considered a “traffic offense,” DWIs do not fall within the scope of New Jersey’s expungement statute.
+Unfortunately, New Jersey’s expungement law only applies to indictable criminal offenses; and, since a DWI is considered a “traffic offense,” DUIs do not fall within the scope of New Jersey’s expungement statute.

-Options for Challenging a DWI Conviction: Appeals and Post-Conviction Relief
+Options for Challenging a DUI Conviction: Appeals and Post-Conviction Relief

 As a result, in order to have your DWI cleared from your record, you will need to challenge the legality of your conviction in court.
 This can be done in one of two ways: (i) by filing an appeal, or (ii) by filing a petition for post-conviction relief.

 1. Appealing Your New Jersey DUI Conviction

 When you file an appeal, you are seeking to have your conviction overturned.
-If your appeal is successful, your DWI will never appear on your record.
-Because of this, the time frame for filing an appeal is limited, and, to find out if you are eligible to file an appeal, you should speak with an attorney as soon as possible.
+If your appeal is successful, your DUI will never appear on your record.
+Because of this, the time frame for filing an appeal is limited, and, to find out if you are eligible to file an appeal, you should speak with a DUI attorney as soon as possible.